jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 > "People don't walk around with anti-r&eacute;sum&eacute;s telling you what they have not studied or experienced (it's the job of their competitors to do that), but it would be nice if they did."
 <br /><br />
-> --- Nassim Nicholas Taleb
+> --- Nassim Nicholas Taleb <small>(from ["Why You Should Surround Yourself With More Books Than You'll Ever Have Time to Read"](https://www.inc.com/jessica-stillman/why-you-should-stop-feeling-bad-about-all-those-books-you-buy-dont-read.html?cid=sf01002&sr_share=facebook))</small>